Types of Honors Courses

 A requirement for the Honors Degree with Distinction and the Degree with Distinction, the senior thesis is the culmination of a yearlong major independent research or creative project.
 It addresses important unanswered questions and makes an original and valuable contribution to the scholarly, scientific, or artistic community.
 Its format and length depend on the discipline involved.

 Students should explore topics of interest as early as the sophomore year so they can select courses for the junior and senior years that are related to their research needs.
-An appointment with an advisor in the Undergraduate Research Office (not the Honors Program) is required early in the junior year to discuss program requirements and receive application materials.
+An appointment with an advisor in the Undergraduate Research Office (not the Honors College) is required early in the junior year to discuss program requirements and receive application materials.
 During the junior year the student will find a faculty member to direct the thesis and develop a topic.

 In the second semester of the junior year, the student will find a second faculty reader and write a preliminary proposal, due May 15 of that year.
 In the senior year the student will take 6 credits of UNIV 401 and 402, the Senior Thesis course, in successive semesters.
 A special feature of the thesis program at UD, this course reserves a weekly time slot for a series of required meetings that are designed to assist senior thesis candidates by enabling them to share research work in-progress with their peers.
 The course concludes with the Undergraduate Research Symposium, an important part of Honors Weekend in early May.
 At this half-day conference, many senior thesis candidates present their research to an audience of peers, faculty, and family members.
 Each thesis candidate also prepares an individual thesis defense for his or her committee in May.

 Qualified students may be able to receive Honors credit for courses offered abroad in some of the programs sponsored by the University.
 Brochures and applications for study-abroad programs can be obtained from UD’s Institute for Global Studies Office.
-The Honors Program recommends inquiring about Honors Credit before registering for a particular course and program.
+The Honors College recommends inquiring about Honors Credit before registering for a particular course and program.